jduggan83/see-a-mess/README.md

     $ npm start

-#### Outstanding constraints and new Ideas

- - use LESS at runtime to specify for gloabal style variables of bootstrap
+#### Features to Implement

- - ability to choose a theme and/or link to a custom css file
+ - ability to choose from 4 or 5 themese
+ - load a custom css file
- - a map or video object, or just an iframe for any other content
- - twitter facebook and other social media components
+ - ability to override bootstrap core colors, using less variables
- - use of animations
+ - introduce options for animations
  - For user editing, have a give me html piece to create a custom element of this and paste in html to change.
- - html in sections with a limit (preview section) only renders basic html not full styles